-

 that the information herein will guarantee that this correct with anyone

 else's French Bulldog.
-Please do not use these links to attempt to diagnose
+Please do not use these links to attempt

-information at your own risk.
+utilize this information at your own risk.